usufcom/Text_speech/README.md

 This tool uses OpenAI's API and may incur costs based on your usage.
 Please review OpenAI's pricing and terms of service before use.

 ## Support
+If you have any questions or need help, please reach out:

+Website: www.djamai.com
+Email: usufcom20@gmail.com
+LinkedIn: @usufcom

 For issues and questions, please open an issue on the GitHub repository.